Verbs in English

 Summary

 From talking about finished actions ("I had jumped") to ongoing experiences that will end at some point in the future ("I will have been jumping for hours"), verbs are versatile tools that allow us to communicate our thoughts more effectively.
-With practice and a better understanding of verb usage, you’ll be able to express your ideas with confidence!
+With practice and a better understanding of verb usage, you can confidently express your ideas!

 Make your next step to fluency with Promova